valevo/artificially_correct_challenge/README2.md

 #### Description

   So far, SABIO has been developed and tested exclusively on the NMvW's collection, a monolingual Dutch archive of around 800k objects with descriptions, titles and other meta-properties.
 At the same time, all of the design choices for SABIO have been made with the aim of maximal language independence and we would like to put this to the test.
 We therefore invite participants to experiment with and extend SABIO, or at least the algorithms it uses, in cross- and multilingual contexts.
 Potential tasks include but are by no means limited to:
-  1. findinging and analysing an originally multilingual collection in SABIO and identifying patterns of bias across the languages present and how they translate
+  1. Findinging and analysing an originally multilingual collection in SABIO and identifying patterns of bias across the languages present and how they translate.
-  2. similarly, machine translating a monolingual translation and analysing with the of SABIO how biases are transmitted and whether they survive automatic translation
+  2. Similarly, machine translating a monolingual translation and analysing with the of SABIO how biases are transmitted and whether they survive automatic translation.
-  3. conceptual research on how paths in search of bias might be different across the languages present in a collection, and implementations based upon conclusions
+  3. Conceptual research on how paths in search of bias might be different across the languages present in a collection, and implementations based upon conclusions.
-  4. designing extensions to SABIO itself or to its algorithms that are tailored to comparison and highlighting of bias across languages
+  4. Designing extensions to SABIO itself or to its algorithms that are tailored to comparison and highlighting of bias across languages.

 #### Considerations